 - If the taxpayer has answered “yes” on Line 14 of Schedule K and signed the tax return under penalties of perjury, the team should ask the taxpayer to provide a revised Schedule UTP, following the Schedule UTP instructions.

 - If the taxpayer’s financial statements reflect an increase in reserves, but the filed return did not include a Schedule UTP:

 - The team cannot ask the taxpayer about the makeup of the reserves.

 - The team may only ask the taxpayer to confirm that there are no issues to be disclosed according to the Schedule UTP reporting requirements.
 The increase in reserves could relate to either (i) state, local or foreign reserves, or (ii) a pre-2010 tax position, neither of which must be reported on the Schedule UTP.

-- As with any issue raised on an examination, when a Schedule UTP issue is audited and the audit results in a proposed adjustment (NOPA), the team should:
+- As with any issue raised in an examination, when a Schedule UTP issue is audited and the audit results in a proposed adjustment (Notice of Proposed Adjustment (NOPA)), the team should: